How bloggers make money?

-Advertisements was the first monetization method I tried.
-There are several networks to look at: Adsense, Mediavine, Taboola, BuySellAds plus many others.
-Every Advertising company has its own requirements for blog to be met, so make sure you check that before applying as a publisher.
-What advertising networks pay for?- CPC (cost per click) or CPM (cost per thousand impressions) mostly.
+Advertisements were the first monetization method I tried.
+There are several networks to look at Adsense, Mediavine, Taboola, BuySellAds plus many others.
+Every Advertising company has its own requirements for the blog to be met, so make sure you check that before applying as a publisher.
+What do advertising networks pay for?- CPC (cost per click) or CPM (cost per thousand impressions) mostly.

 Yes, there is a benefit: placing ads is quite simple.
-Yet in my opinion this is the worst advertising method for a new blogger.
+Yet in my opinion, this is the worst advertising method for a new blogger.
 Think about it, it takes the same effort to get someone to visit your blog, read content and click on ads.
-And specifically if your content does not attract high cost keywords, then profit will be low as well.
-In this case I would rather prefer other blog monetization methods.
+And specifically, if your content does not attract high-cost keywords, then the profit will be low as well.
+In this case, I would rather prefer other blog monetization methods.

 2. Sponsored content

 Beware, so not everyone will look at sponsored content joint ventures with you.
-The reason being is you have to show yourself as an authority and have a well established blog.
+The reason being is you have to show yourself as an authority and have a well-established blog.
 Other bloggers don’t want their content to appear in an unknown “Joe Shmoe” new blog which was launched a month ago.
-In most cases you're looking for success stories or the type of content, which your audience benefit from.
+In most cases, you’re looking for success stories or the type of content, that your audience benefits from.